ALSC/YALSA Reunification FAQs

 Reuniting will require discussions on how best to brand and promote the reunited unit.
 A timeline for this work has not yet been determined.

-What is the Timeline for Reunification?
+What is the timeline for reunification?

 The proposal for the dissolution of YALSA and reunification with ALSC has already been submitted to ALA’s Committee on Organization (COO), and we have an aggressive but optimistic timeline: